 What is a warrant?
-An arrest warrant is "a written order from a magistrate, directed to a peace officer or some other person specifically named, commanding him to take the body of the person accused of an offense to be dealt with according to law."
-An arrest warrant must be supported by a sworn affidavit containing substantial facts establishing probable cause in every instance in which an arrest warrant is requested.
-(In fiscal year 2004, the Office of Court Administration (OCA) reported that municipal judges issued 2,172,260 arrest warrants.)
-In contrast to an arrest warrant, a search warrant is "a written order, issued by a magistrate and directed to a peace officer, commanding him to search for any property or thing and to seize the same and bring it before [the] magistrate or commanding him to search for and photograph a child and deliver to the magistrate any of the film exposed pursuant to the order."
-(According to the OCA, in fiscal year 2004, municipal judges issued 5,937 search warrants.)
+An arrest warrant is a writ, "a written order from a magistrate, directed to a peace officer or some other person specifically named, commanding him to take the body of the person accused of an offense to be dealt with according to law."91 An arrest warrant must be supported by a sworn affidavit containing substantial facts establishing probable cause in every instance in which an arrest warrant is requested.
+(In fiscal year 2009, the Office of Court Administration [OCA] reported that municipal judges issued 2,782,432 arrest warrants.)
+In contrast to an arrest warrant, another type of writ is a search warrant: "a written order, issued by a magistrate and directed to a peace officer, commanding him to search for any property or thing and to seize the same and bring it before [the] magistrate or commanding him to search for and photograph a child and deliver to the magistrate any of the film exposed pursuant to the order."92 (According to the OCA, in fiscal year 2009, municipal judges issued 7,256 search warrants.)

-The purpose of the search provisions in both Article I, Section 9 of the Texas Constitution $^{75}$ and the $4^{th}$ Amendment of the U. S. Constitution $^{76}$ are to safeguard the privacy and security of individuals against arbitrary invasion. $^{77}$ As neutral and
+The purpose of the search provisions in both Article I, Section 9 of the Texas Constitution93 and the 4th Amendment of the U. S. Constitution94 is to safeguard the privacy and security of individuals against arbitrary invasion.95 As neutral and detached public officials, magistrates serve as an institutional safety mechanism that protects the citizenry from unreasonable searches and seizures.